EzeOnoky/Project-Base-Learning-6/README.md

 If it is our traditional disk - xvdf, xvdh, xvdg, to expand, we have to remove the disk and add a larger capacity disk, but with Logical volume, this is not the case.
 With LV, we just add another physical disk, probably xvdi, xvdj etc, then you proceed to create a physcial volume with the added physical disk i.e *sudo pvcreate /dev/xvdi1*.
 After this, the new PV is added to the Volume Group - VG. this increases the size of the VG.
 With the extra size available, you can now allocate more capacity to the Logical Volume - LV

 #### Use mkfs.ext4 to format the logical volumes with ext4 filesystem
-So you have created a device /dev/webdata-vg/apps-lv & /dev/webdata-vg/logs-lv, so you need to add a file system to it.
+So you have created a the logical volumes /dev/webdata-vg/apps-lv & /dev/webdata-vg/logs-lv, now you need to make it a file system.

 *sudo mkfs -t ext4 /dev/webdata-vg/apps-lv*
 *sudo mkfs -t ext4 /dev/webdata-vg/logs-lv*

-Next is to create a mount point for our devices
+Next is to create a mount point for our devices(logical volume)

 #### Create /var/www/html directory to store website files